optimaxdev/frontend-test/README.md

 3. Each cart item should have quantity switcher (+/-)
 4. Cart items should have the ability to be deleted from the list
 5. Your cart page should have a form for adding new cart item, the item should be added to the top of cart items list on form submit
-6. The cart shouldd contain summary block with checkout button and totals for all the cart items
+6. The cart should contain summary block with checkout button and totals for all the cart items

 ## UI/UX